Scheduling with Gaps: New Models and Algorithms: Maximizing Throughput with Budget for Gaps

-With a bit of care all values $\Delta_{a,b}$ can be pre-computed in time $O(n^2)$.
-To accomplish this, first sort all release times and deadlines.
-For each $a$, consider only intervals $I_i$ with $r_i > d_a$.
-Then start with $x=r_a$, and keep incrementing $x$ to the next release time or deadline, whichever is earlier, at each step updating the number of intervals hit by $x$, and recording these values for each $x=d_b$.
+With a bit of care, all values $\Delta_{a,b}$ can be pre-computed in time $O(n^2)$: First sort all release times and deadlines.
+For each $a$, consider only intervals $I_i$ to the right of $d_a$, namely those with $r_i > d_a$.
+We will make a sweep through release times and deadlines, starting at $d_a$, and for each visited point counting the number of intervals hit by this point.
+We start with $x=d_a$ and with a counter $q$ initialized to $0$.
+Then iteratively increment $x$ to the next release time or deadline, whichever is earliest.
+At each step update $q$, by increasing it if the new point is a release time and decreasing it if the current point is a deadline.
+If the new point is $x = d_b$, record the value of $q$ as $\Delta_{a,b}$.
 This sweep costs time $O(n)$.

-This gives us an algorithm with running time $O(\gamma n^2)$, because we have $O(\gamma n)$ values $\Thput_{b,g}$ to compute, each computation taking time $O(n)$.
+This gives us an algorithm with running time $O(\xi n^2)$, because we have $O(\xi n)$ values $\Thput_{b,h}$ to compute, each computation taking time $O(n)$.

+\emph{Note:} As we found out after completing the initial version of this manuscript, an algorithm with the same complexity was given earlier in~\cite{Jansen_etal_disjoint_clique_97}.
+We have decided to retain the above solution in the paper as it provides useful context for the discrete case considered next, accentuating the contrast between the continuous and discrete variants.
+Also, recently Damaschke~\cite{Damaschke_refined_17} gave a more efficient algorithm for the special case when the interval graph induced by intervals $I_1,I_2,...,I_n$ is sparse.

 \paragraph{Discrete case.} For the discrete case, when we schedule unit jobs, a more intricate dynamic programming approach is needed.
-The fundamental approach is similar to that used in Algorithm~{\MinGaps}.
+The fundamental idea of our approach is similar to that in~\cite{Baptiste:min-idle-periods,Baptiste-etal-07,Baptiste_etal_polynomial_12}.

+A rough intuition here is that scheduling some jobs with short spans, which are more restricted, may create a lot of gaps.
+(A span of job $j$ is $d_j-r_j+1$, the length of the interval where it can be scheduled.)
+We would like to distribute jobs with longer spans, as many as possible, to fill many of these gaps.
+The remaining gaps may be then filled with jobs that have even longer spans, and so on.
+Figure~\ref{fig: min number of gaps example} shows an example of an instance and a schedule that maximizes throughput for the budget of $2$ gaps.

-As before, denote by $\calJ$ the set of jobs on input.
-For each job $k$ and times $u\le v$, let let $\calK_{k,u,v}$ denote the sub-instance of $\calJ$ that consists of all jobs $j\in\braced{1,2,...,k}$ that satisfy $u \le r_j \le v$.
-(Note that this is a slightly different definition that in Section~\ref{sec: minimizing number of gaps}.)
-Define $\Thput_{k,u,v,g}$ to be the maximum number of jobs from $\calK_{k,u,v}$ that can be scheduled in the interval $[u,v]$ with the number of gaps not exceeding $g$.
-Here, the initial and final gap (between $u$ and the first job, and between the last job and $u$) are also counted.
+Denote by $\calJ$ the set of jobs on input, ordered by deadlines, that is $d_1 < d_2 < ... < d_n$.
+(In Section~\ref{sec: preliminaries} we showed that we can assume all deadlines to be different.)
+For each job $k$ and times $u\le v$, let $\calJ_{k,u,v}$ denote the sub-instance of $\calJ$ that consists of all jobs $j\in\braced{1,2,...,k}$ that satisfy $u \le r_j \le v$.
+Define $\Thput_{k,u,v,g}$ to be the maximum number of jobs from $\calJ_{k,u,v}$ that can be scheduled in the interval $[u,v]$ with the number of gaps not exceeding $g$.
+Here, the initial and final gap (between $u$ and the first job, and between the last job and $v$) are also counted, if present.